 Rent is your biggest housing cost each month, It's important to work out what you can afford.

 When the rent is due depends on your tenancy agreement.
 Rent is almost always paid in advance, usually at the beginning of the month to cover the month ahead.

 2 Tenancy deposit

 Private landlords and letting agents usually ask you to pay a tenancy deposit before you move in.
 Deposits vary but are usually equal to one or two months' rent.

-Landlords of assured shorthold tenants must put tenancy deposits in a tenancy deposit protection scheme.
+If you're an assured shorthold tenant, your landlord must protect your tenancy deposit with a tenancy deposit protection scheme.

 3 Rent in advance

 As well as paying a deposit, tenants are usually asked to pay some rent in advance.
 This could be one month's worth or more.

 4 Letting or estate agency fees